Viña Almaviva

 EP Club Recognition and Peer Position

 Almaviva holds an EP Club Pearl 2 Star Prestige award for 2025, a designation that places it at the upper tier of the Chilean estates in the EP Club portfolio.
-That recognition aligns with its long-standing position in international wine markets: the estate produces a collectible that trades in the same conversation as Accendo Cellars in St. Helena and other New World prestige Cabernet programs built on European-lineage partnerships.
+That recognition aligns with its long-standing position in international wine markets.

 The 2 Star Prestige tier, within the EP Club framework, signals consistent quality at a level that warrants forward planning for visitors.
 Almaviva does not operate as a casual drop-in cellar door.
 Visits to the estate in Puente Alto should be arranged in advance, and the experience is structured around the formal estate-visit format rather than a high-volume tasting room model.
-For visitors building a Chilean wine itinerary that spans the Maipo Valley and beyond, our full Puente Alto guide maps the region's other significant producers.
+For visitors building a Chilean wine itinerary that spans the Maipo Valley and beyond, Puente Alto offers a strong cluster of significant producers.

 Placing Almaviva in a Chilean Wine Journey